KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 ## Quickstart

-On any {1,2,4,8}x-{A,H}100 machine, the baseline can be run using the following command:
+The baseline can be run using the following command on any {1,2,4,8}x-{A,H}100 machine:
 ```bash
 git clone https://github.com/KellerJordan/modded-nanogpt.git && cd modded-nanogpt
 pip install -r requirements.txt